 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and enjoys learning new baking skills, especially when she learns new baking vocabulary in English!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and enjoys learning new baking skills, especially when it involves learning new baking vocabulary in English!